 - a.
 Call to Order

 - b.
 Approval of Minutes

 - c.
 Requests for New Business

 - d.
 Consent Calendar

 - e.
 Executive Committee Report

 - f.
 Reports from University of Administration and from ASUU Administration

 - g.
 Notices of Intent

 - h.
 Debate Calendar

 - i.
 Information and Recommendations Calendar

-- j.
+- i.
 New Business

-- k.
+k.
 Adjournment

-2. New Business
+2. New Business.